Information for New International Students

 Tuberculosis (TB) Testing

-New students are also required to show proof of a tuberculosis (TB) test taken in the United States.
+New students who attend in-person classes are required to show proof of a tuberculosis (TB) test taken in the United States.

 If you do not have proof of a TB screening taken in the US, TB screenings will be administered by IUPUI Campus Health.
 You must visit the Campus Health Office and get your TB test within 5 weeks of the start of the semester.